wultra/powerauth-server/docs/PowerAuth-Server-1.9.0.md

 Two new configuration properties have been introduced to adjust parameters for the TOTP generation and validation algorithm in the proximity check process.

-- `powerauth.service.proximity-check.otp.step-length` defines the time-step duration used for generating and validating TOTP during the proximity check.
+- `powerauth.service.proximity-check.otp.step-duration` defines the time-step duration used for generating and validating TOTP during the proximity check.
 Defaults to 30 seconds.
 - `powerauth.service.proximity-check.otp.step-count` defines the acceptable TOTP transmission delay by setting the number of past time-steps that will be validated for the proximity check.
 Defaults to 1, which means proximity otp value from the current time-step or the previous time-step is acceptable.